Scenario-based Exam Preparation

 Tools previously created by the ABO to assess case outcomes will be utilized within the scenario-based examination process.
-These tools may include the cast-radiograph evaluation, case management form (CMF), and cephalometric superimposition technique and interpretation.
+These tools include the Electronic Cast Radiograph Evaluation (e-CRE), Case Management Form (CMF), and cephalometric superimposition technique and interpretation.

-- Examinees should be fluent in the CRE measurement technique
+- Examinees should be fluent in the Electronic Cast Radiograph Evaluation (e-CRE) measurement technique

-- The CMF treatment objectives should be thought of in three planes of space
+- The Case Management Form (CMF) treatment objectives should be thought of in three planes of space

 - Set objectives should be determined by what is best for the patient, not by what the patient/family wants to hear